-When we tested 24 mowers for our Best Gas Mower and Best Battery-Powered Mower Shootouts, we weren’t entirely sure how the newest Makita cordless lawn mower would handle its competition.
+When we tested 24 mowers for our Best Gas Mower and Best Battery Lawn Mower, we weren’t entirely sure how the newest Makita XML03 battery-powered lawn mower would handle its competition.
 It’s clearly a well-built mower, but its 18″ blade diameter had to compete against 20″ and 21″ models.
 While the smaller deck size definitely works well for smaller yards, it’s a legitimate contender for medium-size lawns as well.

 - Cuts more area with kitted batteries than any other push mower we tested

 - Keeps the noise level lower than more cordless models

 - Batteries are compatible with a full line of cordless OPE and a deep line of cordless tools

 - Price is on the steep side for a cordless push mower